sarahciston/codingcare/posts/guide.md

 ~~Many of the routes that got us here have been struggles.
 Learning to code is filled with false starts for so many people,~~ When we don't talk about learning struggles, it's easy to feel alone.
 This is true for all kinds of learning, including just learning to be in the world.
 There is no final state; there is ongoing learning.
 We need spaces that support all kinds of learning.

+### we feature progress / make mistakes in public / work iteratively

+For example, I am writing this guide in a git repo (a type of archive used in programming to keep track of versions and allow multiple users to make edits).
+It is continually updated and saved on a public Github Pages website, which means both that you are reading a work in progress and also that anyone can see any prior version of it any time ([here](https://github.com/sarahciston/codingcare/commits/Jekyll/posts/guide.md)).

 <div class="play-along" markdown="1">